backtrace-labs/backtrace-android/README.md

 **NOTE:** When viewing a crash in the Backtrace Debugger, it may still show warning messages that symbols are missing from certain frames after client-side unwinding is performed.
 This warning is expected if these symbols are not available on the Backtrace server, and should have no impact to the end-user's ability to read the call stack.

+**NOTE:** Client side unwinding is only available for fatal crashes.
+Non-fatal Crashpad dumps you generate via `DumpWithoutCrash` for instance will not use client side unwinding.

 ### Unwinding Modes and Options

 You can optionally specify the unwinding mode (`REMOTE_DUMPWITHOUTCRASH` is the default)